paulharris63/recipeManager/README.md

 - Impose unique constraint on database entry
 - Refactor RecipeService to fetch smaller data sets.
 - Rewrite acceptance test as JGiven test
+- Refactor integration tests so that the database ID are not significant.
+Then several IT files can be created.
+Currently the IDs are dependent upon what database actions have been performed in other ITs on the in memory database.
+The quick fix is to put all ITs ina single file.

 ## Local test commands
 Create some database entries: